Day 18 – Robotic inspiration

 TERMINATOR GENISYS was met with mixed reviews, but when I say it’s damn good I mean it (from a nostalgia POV).
 This movie basically hit a reset on the whole timeline, and in a good way.
 We can keep Arnold in his best role as an aging terminator has been explained.
 We also get him as more of a badass if the series continues because he’s now more than just a T-800.
 And Jason Clarke as John Connor aka the T-3000 was a great twist that makes you forget easily about the T-1000.
 It’s like they learned what was done wrong and took into account everything up until this point.
 It’s my second favorite of the whole franchise.

 All in all, I really hope we get another Terminator film sooner rather than later.
 There was even talk for a while there about having a Robocop vs Terminator film.
 That has been popular in comics and video games, but I’m not sure its needed quite yet.
 They need to bring back their core fans first by making the rest of what Genisys started great.

 What did you think about the Terminator movies?
 What’s your favorite computer or artificial intelligence related movie?
 Let’s discuss.

-This entry was posted on October 18, 2016 by scryptcomics.
-It was filed under Uncategorized, Contests and was tagged with #scrypthalloween, artificial intelligence, Rick Pipito, skynet, techno feast, Terminator, Terminator 2 judgement day, Terminator 3 rise of the machines, terminator genisys, terminator salvation, terminator the sarah connor chronicles, Viral Upgrades.
+This entry was posted on October 18, 2016 by scryptpublishing.
+It was filed under Uncategorized, Fun facts and was tagged with #scrypthalloween, artificial intelligence, Rick Pipito, skynet, techno feast, Terminator, Terminator 2 judgement day, Terminator 3 rise of the machines, terminator genisys, terminator salvation, terminator the sarah connor chronicles, Viral Upgrades.